Virtual Residue and an integral formalism: Introduction

 The residue thus defined is named ``Virtual Reside" when $\dim Z>0$ (note that $0=\dim M-\rank V$ is the expected dimension of the Kuranishi model $(M,V,s)$).
-Therefore it generalizes the classical zero dimensional case of Grothendieck Residues \cite[Chapter 5]{GH}.
-It is the algebro-geometric model of the ``genus zero B-twisted correlator" for an arbitrary LG space $(X,W)$.
-One simply takes $M=X,V=\Omega_X,s=dW$, and the weight $\psi$ is given as physics ``observable". \\ \black
+Therefore it generalizes the classical zero dimensional case of Grothendieck Residues \cite[Chapter 5]{GH}. \\ \black

 The main part of this paper is to provide an exponential type integral form of the defined virtual residue.

 \begin{theo} Pick a Hermitian metric $h$ on $V$ and let $\nabla$ be its associated Hermitian connection with $\nabla^{0,1}=\dbar$.
 Let $\xi=-(*,s)_h$ be a smooth section of $V^*$ and Assuming polynomial growth conditions for $s$ and $\nabla s$ (Assumption \ref{cond}), one has \beq \Res_Z\frac{\psi}{s}=\frac{(-1)^n}{(2\pi i)^n}\int_M(\psi\lrcorner e^{S}).\eeq Here $\lrcorner$ is the operation contracting $\det V$ with $\det V^*$ so that $\psi\lrcorner e^{S}\in\Omega^{\ast,\ast}_M$. \end{theo}